-There are many different factors that play into extinction, many of which come from humans.
+Many different factors play into extinction, most of which come from humans.
 Here are 5 human causes of extinction that are currently damaging the planet:

 1. Taking Natural Habitat Away From Native Species

 Indigenous plants and animals are fully acclimated to their surroundings.
 The weather, food supply, and general conditions of the area are ideal for the plants and animals living there.
 However, as the global population increases, humans are expanding into new areas.
 As we do so, we are destroying the luscious land that many species call home.
 The result is that the animals and plants have to adapt to their new human neighbors, or relocate.
-Often times, it's impossible for the plants and animals to thrive in new conditions, leading to a population decrease suddenly, or overtime.
+It's often impossible for the plants and animals to thrive in new conditions, leading to a population decrease suddenly or overtime.

 Also known as habitat degradation, this phenomenon is a huge contributor to extinction.
 According to research done by the United Nations, 85% of species considered "endangered or threatened" are put at huge risk due to habitat degradation.
 Forests and fields are being taken over at enormous rates, and the regrowth of new plants can't keep up with the rate of destruction.